Skilled & Technical Sciences » Welding Technician

 Schedule: Year Long Class

 There are several tool kits available to rent for students on the Fee Waiver program.
 They are limited in number, and available on a first come, first served basis.
-Contact our Administrative Assistant, Robyn Bullock, for more information on tool kit rentals.
+Contact our main office at JATC South for more information on tool kit rentals.

 Program Objectives: